learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 You may need to change the system service to run with the permissions of a different user account.
 Prior to v0.10, ``kolibri`` user account was the owner of the system service, while from v0.10 and later, desktop user's account is preferred, in order for Kolibri to access the local USB storage.

-To change the system service owner, you need to change the configuration of the system service: move the ``.kolibri`` data folder (containing channels, databases etc.), and assign owner permissions to the new user.
+To change the system service owner, you need to change the configuration of the system service, move the ``.kolibri`` data folder (containing channels, databases etc.), and assign owner permissions to the new user.
 Follow these steps.

 .. code-block:: bash